Antique Stove Hospital

 Changes in business; People used to come in and buy stoves for occasional use and nostalgia.
 No more!
 I’m seeing folks that realize that some winter there will be a shortage of fuel and lots of cold people.
 They are preparing by having a coal/wood range or a parlor stove.
 Both run on fuels that are available locally and can be stored.
 Coal can be bought years ahead and stored in the cellar(I buy my supply in July , in plastic 40 pound bags on a pallet.
 I’m still using some that I bought several years ago).
 When we loose power I often don’t know till morning when I try to brush my teeth.–no water!!
 Most modern stoves use electricity, or worse –a manufactured product like pellets!
 This year many dealers got their pellet supply in March–almost spring!!
 I like my winter fuel supply where I can see it.

 My wood and coal restoration has reached the point where I will be doing mostly the coal/wood end of the business and less in the gas area.
 We send most of our gas work out to a man who specializes in that work only.

 Our business has expanded greatly this year.
 Let’s face it, things are pretty uncertain right now.
 I am currently swamped with folks that are worried about winter heating and the availability of various fossil fuels.
 My son who originally took a year off from teaching in order to help here, is now full time.
 If you are thinking of a wood/coal range or heater, please do not wait till the last minute.
 Order early if you plan to use a stove this winter.
 We will do our best to meet everyone’s needs.

-1. I've turned sixty nine and I have started to bury my friends.
+1. I’ve turned seventy eight and I have started to bury my friends.
 My very best friend of forty years died on election day.
 Two others in the month before or after.

 2. My insurance has taken a quantum leap that means , in effect, I would be working to support them.
 I now know why they own the large buildings like the Prudential Center